 The App Stack Reality Check

 Most people download work-life balance apps but abandon them within two weeks.
 Not because the apps are bad, but because they’re picking them in isolation instead of building a coordinated system.
 A meditation app that soothes you at 8 PM is useless if you’re still checking email at 11 PM.
 A time-tracking tool that shows you wasted three hours is pointless if you have no system to reclaim that time.
-The problem isn’t the apps – it’s the strategy.
+The work-life balance problem isn’t the apps – it’s the strategy of picking them in isolation.

 This article cuts through the noise.
 You’ll discover 10 proven apps organized by the specific problem they solve – boundary enforcement, time awareness, transition rituals, and stress recovery.
 More importantly, you’ll learn how to pick a stack that works with the tools you already use, not against them.